-Etowah River (2 miles from Long Mountain Lodge)
+- Etowah River (2 miles from Long Mountain Lodge)

-West Fork of the Montgomery Creek (4 miles from Long Mountain Lodge – we will show you a short-cut)
+- West Fork of the Montgomery Creek (4 miles from Long Mountain Lodge – we will show you a short-cut)

-Jones Creek is not stocked and contains native brown trout almost exclusively.
+- Jones Creek (about 12 miles from LML) – Jones Creek is not stocked and contains native brown trout almost exclusively.
 Anglers are restricted to using artificial lure on Jones Creek and its tributaries in the Blue Ridge WMA.

 Canoeing, Kayaking and Tubing

 A float along the Chestatee River’s quiet beauty is a pleasant break from the frantic pace of everyday life.
-The trip downstream from Appalachian Outfitters’ Outpost is their most popular trip, especially for first time canoers and kayakers, families and large groups.
-There are several fun but gentle rapids, great scenery and good fishing.
+The trip downstream from Appalachian Outfitters’ Outpost is their most popular trip, especially for first-time canoers and kayakers, families, and large groups.
+There are several fun but gentle rapids, great scenery, and good fishing.
 Something for everyone!

 Start planning your getaway!